-In 2015, the overall Crowdfunding market in the Netherlands had a value of EUR 128 million.1 Approximately 9% thereof, amounting to EUR 11,5 million, was crowdfunded for purposes of the renewable energy sector.
-75% thereof, amounting to EUR 8,7 million, related to investments in RES projects and the remaining EUR 2,8 million was successfully raised for initiatives commenced by consumers for the production of energy, by means of - mainly - solar panels (EUR 660.000), biomass (mainly wood pellets for private use - EUR 560.000) and within the built environment (such as amendments to a building in order to make it energy neutral) (EUR 1,2 million).
-The number of projects in the renewable energy crowdfunding sector is still relatively small (83 projects in 2015), but the market itself is growing expansively since the first project in 2012.
+In 2015, the overall Crowdfunding market in the Netherlands had a value of EUR 128 million.
+Approximately 9% thereof, amounting to EUR 11,5 million, was crowdfunded for purposes of the renewable energy sector.
+75% thereof, amounting to EUR 8,7 million, related to investments in RES projects, divided into solar RES projects (53 projects with a total volume of EUR 6,1 million), one biomass RES project (EUR 75.000), built environment RES projects (3 projects with a total volume of EUR 825.000) and wind RES projects (4 projects with a total volume of EUR 1,7 million).
+The remaining EUR 2,8 million was successfully raised for initiatives commenced by consumers for the production of energy, by means of - mainly - solar panels (7 projects with a total volume of EUR 660.000), biomass (in particular wood pellets for private use, 4 projects with a total volume of EUR 560.000), projects within the built environment (such as amendments to a building in order to make it energy neutral, 8 projects with a total volume of EUR 1,2 million) and one smart grid project (EUR 50.000).
+The number of projects in the renewable energy Crowdfunding sector is still relatively small (in total 83 projects in 2015), but the market itself is growing expansively since the first project in 2012.
+It is expected that the Crowdfunding market for RES projects will double its size on an annual basis in the upcoming years.

-1 All numbers in this paragraph are based on a report made available on the website of Douw&Koren Crowdfunding Consultancy, 'Crowdfunding voor duurzame energie: 11,5 miljoen in 2015', posted on 10 March 2016 (Crowdfunding voor duurzame energie: 11,5 miljoen in 2015 | Douw&Koren).
+All numbers in this paragraph are based on a report made available on the website of Douw&Koren Crowdfunding Consultancy, 'Crowdfunding voor duurzame energie: 11,5 miljoen in 2015', posted on 10 March 2016 (Crowdfunding voor duurzame energie: 11,5 miljoen in 2015 | Douw&Koren).